Tickets to Disney World for Florida Residents in 2026

 Walt Disney World Single Day Florida Resident Ticket

-Standard single day date specific admission to either Disney’s Magic Kingdom, Epcot, Hollywood Studios or Animal Kingdom.
+This is a standard single-day date-specific admission to either Disney's Magic Kingdom, Epcot, Hollywood Studios, or Animal Kingdom.

-Valid for one day admission.
-Add ons: Water Park and Sports Option, Park Hopper, Park Hopper Plus.
+This is valid for one day of admission.
+Add-ons: Water Park and Sports Option, Park Hopper, Park Hopper Plus.

 3 Day Florida Resident ticket

-Visit one theme park per day; can be used on 3 non-consecutive days.
-Expires 5 days after first use.
+You can visit one theme park per day, and it can be used on three non-consecutive days.
+It expires five days after the first use.

 4 Day Florida Resident ticket

-Visit one theme park per day; can be used on 4 non-consecutive days.
-Expires 7 days after first use.
+Visit one theme park per day; it can be used on four non-consecutive days.
+Expires seven days after first use.

 Disney's Blizzard Beach or Typhoon Lagoon water parks Single Day Ticket